SuOnTheRun/BLS-brief/README.md

-# Brand Lift Brief (alias-based)
+# BLS-brief

 ## What it does
 - Upload CSV/XLSX with brand lift study inputs
 - Auto-alias brands (Brand A, Brand B, ...)
-- Computes lift, confidence, and simple decision-oriented notes
+- Computes lift, confidence, and plain decision-oriented notes
 - Optional KPI comparison view
 - Exports a PDF report with charts